cvchukwu/SQL_Project_Top_Paying_And_Demanded_Data_Analysis_Skills/Readme.md

 LIMIT 10;
 ```

-Here's the breakdown of the top data analyst jobs in 2003:
+Here's the breakdown of the top data analyst jobs in 2023:

-- **Wide Salary Range:** Top 10 Paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- **Wide Compensation Range:** Top 10 Paying data analyst roles span from $184,000 to $650,000, indicating a high earning potential in the field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse Employers:** Companies such as SmartAsset, Meta, and AT&T are among those offering high salaries, indicating a broad interest across different industries.
-- **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.
+- **Varying Job Title:** Job titles range from Data Analyst to Director of Analytics, reflecting the wide range of jobs and specialties available in data analytics.
   ![Top Paying Job Skills](assets\top_paying_skills.png)
   _Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query result._

-### 2. Skills For Top Paying Jobs
+### 2. Skills For Top Paying Roles

-To understand what skills are required for the top-paying jobs, I joined the job postings with skills data, providing insights into what employers value for high-compensation roles.
+To understand the skills needed for the top-paying jobs, I combined job postings with skills data, offering insights into what employers prioritize for well-compensated roles.

 ```sql
 WITH top_paying_jobs AS (